carla-simulator/carla/Docs/tuto_M_manual_map_package.md

 ---

-### Create the JSON description for the normal maps
+### Create the JSON description for the standard maps

 Create a `.json` file in the root folder of the package.
 Name the file after the package.
 Note that this will be the distribution name.
 The content of the file will describe a JSON array of __maps__ and __props__ with basic information for each of them.